anderseknert/opa-sign-verify/README.md

 ## Upload bundle to bundle server

 Next, move bundle to bundle server.
 For the purpose of the example, we'll use an nginx server running locally.
-The bwloe command is on Mac OS with nginx installed via brew — the location of the nginx "www" directory may obviously vary.
+The below command is on Mac OS with nginx installed via brew — the location of the nginx "www" directory may obviously vary.

 ```shell